Omaha police arrest two 16-year-old boys in shooting of Benson High basketball player

 But based on what Ke’Shon Henderson told police after he was shot, at least one other person who was involved remains at large, Henderson’s mother said Monday.

-Omaha police said two 16-year-old boys have been arrested in the shooting, which occurred about 6:20 p.m.
-Sept.
+Omaha police said two 16-year-old boys have been arrested in the shooting, which occurred the evening of Sept.
 23 near 42nd and Sprague Streets.
-One was arrested on suspicion of first-degree assault and use of a weapon to commit a felony; the other on suspicion of robbery.
+One was arrested on suspicion of first-degree assault and use of a weapon to commit a felony, the other on suspicion of robbery.

 Ke’Shon Henderson was shot twice, his mother said.
 One of the bullets, she said, clipped the bottom of his right lung and went into his right leg.
 The other, she said, went through his abdomen and damaged his kidneys, liver, small intestine and bowel.